VictoriaM305/BeginnerApp/README.md

 *  User can upload a new post which takes in a picture from the photo library and an optional caption.
 *  User is able to log out.
 The following optional features are implemented:
-   Users can pull to refresh their feed and see a loading indicator.
+*  Users can pull to refresh their feed and see a loading indicator.
 *  Users can infinite-scroll in their feed to see past the 10 most recent photos.
-   Users can see location and time of photo upload in the feed.
+*  Users can see location and time of photo upload in the feed.
 *  User stays logged in when the app is closed and opened again.
 The following additional features are implemented:
 *  List anything else that you can get done to improve the app functionality!
-Video Walkthrough
-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.
-Guide.
-Notes

 I encountered some challenges while handling the image picker and allowing the app to navigate consistently.
 Copyright 2024 Victoria McKinnie